 If you’ve been meeting with your clients at coffee shops and getting by with on-location shooting, maybe it’s time to upgrade to an actual studio.
 The time for this is different for every individual and may not be for everyone, but this can be the next step in growing your business.

 Honest critique is very hard to find these days.
-Sometimes, it takes an close examination of our work over the past year to realize what we need improvement on.
+Sometimes, it takes a close examination of our work over the past year to realize what we need improvement on.
 For example, if you know you’re capturing beautiful and creative imagery, but you know that they are not being post produced at their best, identify post production as your weakness and take steps to improve in that area.
-Consider picking up the Lightroom Workshop Collection or Phlearn Tutorials.
-If you can execute killer lighting but you are feeling under-trained in posing, consider picking up the Natural Light Couples Photography DVD or other posing guides around the web.

 Consider switching up your product offering.
 Are you completely happy with your canvas printer?
 What about your album maker?
 Are you offering too many products.
 Consider cutting down on your products and eliminating products that either don’t sell well or don’t represent your business well.

 For most of us, the start of a new year is full of promise, new beginnings, new goals and mindsets.
-As you are thinking of what 2014 might look like for you, we at SLR Lounge want to thank you for helping us make 2013 a great year, for your support and readership.
-We have big, exciting plans for 2014!
+As you are thinking of what the new year might look like for you, we at SLR Lounge want to thank you for helping us make this a great year, for your support and readership.
+We have big, exciting plans for next year!
 Can’t wait to share them.
 We hope you have a safe and Happy New Year!